javier-mansillal/odin-recipes/README.md

 # odin-recipes
-Basic recipe project from TheOdinProject
+This is a basic recipe project from TheOdinProject.
+**Objectives**
+- Use basic HTML.
+- Use lists, links and basic tags.